Lužnice (river)

 The Lužnice (/cs/; Lainsitz) is a river in the Czech Republic and Austria, a right tributary of the Vltava River.
 It flows through Lower Austria and the South Bohemian Region.
 It is 197.9 km long, of which 157.7 km is in the Czech Republic, making it the 11th longest river in the Czech Republic.

 Etymology

-The name of the river is derived from the Czech word luh (i.e. 'riparian forest'), meaning "the river that flows through riparian forests".
+The name of the river is derived from the Czech word luh (i.e. 'wet meadow'), meaning "the river that flows through wet meadows".
 The first written mention of the river is from 1179.